Realty Income is built to provide a reliable, slow-growing, monthly dividend. Its tenants sign long-term leases with regular rent bumps.

 REITs such as Realty Income with long-term leases may perform poorly when investors are concerned about rising interest rates and/or higher rates of inflation.
 Read more

-We view Realty Income's stewardship as exemplary.
+We think Realty Income exhibits exemplary stewardship of shareholder capital.
 CEO John Case has more than 20 years of experience in real estate and has been with Realty Income since 2010.
-CFO Paul Meurer has been with the firm since 2001 and was an investment banker to the real Read more
+CFO Paul Meurer has been with the firm since 2001 and was an Read more

-Realty Income owns more than 4,200 properties, most of which are freestanding, single-tenant, triple-net-leased retail properties.
-Its properties are located in 49 states Read more
+Recently, Realty Income owned nearly 4,400 properties, most of which are freestanding, single-tenant, triple-net-leased retail properties.
+Its properties are located in Read more

 Finding the Dividend Growth and Income Sweet Spot Watch more